How Does Noise-Cancellation Headphones Work?

 When shopping for a pair of good noise-cancelling headphones, it’s important that you truly understand what noise-cancellation can do well, and on the other hand, what it’s not designed to do.
 So, let’s talk a little more about how noise-cancellation works.

-The other type that you may hear referenced, is passive noise-cancellation.
 These headphones do not use any electronic sound reduction technology and as a result, do not isolate lower frequency sound.
 Just like wearing earmuffs or putting your fingers in your ears decreases the ability to hear, the materials of the headphones themselves block out some sound waves.
 Passive noise-cancellation can minimize some high frequency sound, however, it will only be muffled depending on the thickness of the material in the ear-cups.

 Many active noise-cancelling headphones also feature passive noise-cancelling qualities, including many of Phiaton’s product offerings.
 Phiaton’s active noise-cancellation technology allows for as much as 95% noise reduction of low-frequency sounds in products such as their BT 150 NC earphones and BT 330 NC headphones.
 The BT 330 NC also offers some passive noise-cancellation through the density of its padded earcups.